ProjectsGm2/Gm2-Wordpress-Suite/docs/index.md

 Developers can adjust the inactivity window using the `gm2_ac_mark_abandoned_interval` filter and send custom recovery emails by hooking into `gm2_ac_send_message` when the hourly `gm2_ac_process_queue` task runs.

+Use the `gm2_ac_skip_admin` filter to include administrator sessions while testing abandoned cart features.
+It defaults to `true` so admin carts are ignored unless the filter returns `false`.

 ## Exporting SEO Settings

 Use the **Export Settings** button on the SEO dashboard to download a `gm2-seo-settings.json` file containing all options that start with `gm2_`.
 The matching **Import Settings** form accepts the same JSON format and updates each option.
 The file is a simple key/value object: